-Tails is a live operating system that can started on almost any computer from a DVD, USB stick, or SD card.
+Tails is a live operating system that can be started on almost any computer from a DVD, USB stick, or SD card.
 Tails provides a platform to solve many surveillance problems by "doing the right thing" out of the box by default, protecting even less tech-savvy users from the most likely and highest impact risks.

 It aims at preserving privacy and anonymity, and helps to: